 For a moment the forest itself is convulsed by these energies.
 Afterwards, or even coinciding with this, a visual representation of the performance is crafted.
 It is kept as a sacred object for subsequent rites.

 Out of this poetic source I see four springs generating story, song, dance, and visual art.
 These intertwine and will eventually merge into an oceanic consciousness.
-The continuity between words, music and dance is apparent, while the crafting of a symbol is not only the origin of painting and sculpture, but of the word, ‘made flesh’, in script, which over time migrates from pictographic representation to alphabets, rejoining and completing its journey along the great river of poetry.
+The continuity between words, music and dance is apparent, while the symbol is not only the origin of painting and sculpture, but also of the word, ‘made flesh’, in script, which over time migrates from pictographic representation to alphabets, rejoining and completing its journey along the great river of poetry.

 II – Musical Language